In case of restrictions connected to the COVID-19 situation, please note that the program has put in place an alternative of long-distance learning.

 - A one year credited courses track (for PhD students)

-1. A one year Master of Arts Degree in Archaeology and Ancient Near Eastern Cultures from Tel Aviv University – without Thesis
+1. A one year Master of Arts Degree in Ancient Israel Studies from Tel Aviv University – without Thesis

 This is a three-semester program, with the first two semesters combining theoretical classes and guided tours to archaeological sites, and the third, summer semester, focusing on fieldwork experience in an active excavation in one of Israel’s prominent excavation sites.